 - You can schedule Zoom meetings within Canvas

 - You can provide links to the Zoom virtual meeting room in your Canvas site.

 Regardless of how you choose to schedule a meeting, remember to share the Join link!
 A Join link is how students will join the virtual online meeting space.
 Learn how to invite students to meetings.

 Coach for netiquette

-You may need to coach your students on basic online meeting etiquette.
+You may need to model, and coach your students on, basic online meeting etiquette.
 In sum: